 - Front fencing is generally not encouraged, however if a front fence is installed, the following conditions apply: - 1.
 Front fencing within the primary street set back must be visually permeable above 900mm to a maximum height of 1.2m. - 2.
 For secondary street boundaries, fencing shall be visually permeable above 1.2m behind the primary street set back, for a minimum length of 3m behind the corner truncation. - 3.
 Materials and colours must be consistent or complementary with the primary street elevation colours and finishes.

-4.1.4 Letterboxes

-- Where letterboxes are provided by LWP they must not be removed or altered in anyway. - Freestanding letterboxes constructed at the front of homes shall be consistent with the materials and colours of the primary elevation.

-4.1.5 Telecommunication and Entertainment Services

-- LWP has provided access to the National Broadband Network.
-Refer to your contract for specifications required by your builder. - If required, TV antennas must be located within the roof space or concealed from public view.
+4.1.4 Letterboxes Where letterboxes are provided by LWP they must not be removed or altered in anyway.
+Freestanding letterboxes constructed at the front of homes shall be consistent with the materials and colours of the primary elevation.
+4.1.5 Telecommunication and Entertainment Services LWP has provided access to the National Broadband Network.
+Refer to your contract for specifications required by your builder. • If required, TV antennas must be located within the roof space or concealed from public view.
 Satellite dishes must be approved first in writing from LWP.

-4.1.6 Plant and Equipment

-- All service elements such as hot water units (including solar), rain water tanks, clothes drying areas and downpipes should be hidden from public view.
-It is recommended that roof mounted items such as air conditioners are placed as far away as possible from the street front. - Where downpipes are unavoidably positioned on the front elevation, these shall be concealed, painted to match the wall colour or treated as an architectural element e.g. with rain heads. - Solar panel collectors are the exception to this standard and should be located to maximize their effectiveness. - Air conditioning units must match the colour of the roof. - Meter boxes must match the wall colour. - The installation of security shutters is discouraged.
+4.1.6 Plant and Equipment All service elements such as hot water units (including solar), rain water tanks, clothes drying areas and downpipes should be hidden from public view.
+It is recommended that roof mounted items such as air conditioners are placed as far away as possible from the street front.
+Where downpipes are unavoidably positioned on the front elevation, these shall be concealed, painted to match the wall colour or treated as an architectural element e.g. with rain heads.
+Solar panel collectors are the exception to this standard and should be located to maximize their effectiveness.
+Air conditioning units must match the colour of the roof.
+Meter boxes must match the wall colour. • The installation of security shutters is discouraged.
 To reduce impact on the streetscape, alternatives such as security mesh or protective film to glazing should be considered.

-4.1.7 Outbuildings

-- All outbuildings shall be constructed behind the front or secondary elevation building line. - For lots under 1,000m: - 1.
-Outbuildings less than 24m shall be in materials and colours compatible with the main dwelling. - 2.
-Outbuildings greater than 24m2 shall be constructed of the same materials, colours and finishes of the main dwelling. - For lots over 1,000m: - 1.
-Outbuildings less than 36m shall be in materials and colours compatible with the main dwelling. - 2.
-Outbuildings greater than 36m shall be constructed of the same materials, colours and finishes of the main dwelling.

-4.1.8 Landscaping

-Unless otherwise stipulated in the Contract of Sale, all homes approved by LWP and built in accordance with the approved plans, will receive front yard landscaping and irrigation installation at the cost of LWP.
-Your front garden will be designed in consultation with a landscape architect who specialises in current landscape trends and low water usage Western Australian plants.
+4.1.7 Outbuildings Internal storage facilities should be incorporated into the design of the home or garage.
+2. Sheds or outbuildings are generally not permitted, however may be considered if less than 8m 2 in size.
+4.1.8 Landscaping Unless otherwise stipulated in the Contract of Sale, all homes approved by LWP and built in accordance with the approved plans, will receive front yard landscaping and irrigation installation at the cost of LWP.
+Your front garden will be designed in consultation with a landscape architect who specializes in current landscape trends and low water usage Western Australian Plants.
 Please contact LWP 6 weeks prior to the completion of your home to arrange an installation date.

-Landscaping will only be installed once:

-- Side fencing panels and/or side gates are installed by the owner; - The driveway, crossover and any paths are completed; - All excess soil & debris is removed from the site and the lot is restored to the as constructed level prior to building commencement; - All retaining walls and hardstands are completed by the owner.
+Landscaping will only be installed once: Side fencing panels and/or side gates are installed by the owner; The driveway, crossover and any paths are completed; All excess soil & debris is removed from the site and the lot is restored to the as constructed level prior to building commencement; All retaining walls and hardstands are completed by the owner.
 Please refer to the Oakebella Front Landscape Package Brochure for design styles and further information.

-5. Glossary of Terms

-An alphabetical collection of specialist building and planning terms and their meanings.